 The second point is that a hospital can refuse you care if you do not have the cash to pay for it.
+And be warned, you will often need to pay in advance for treatment.
 There is a charge for your room, for your doctor, and you pay for all medications as you go.
 The hospital does not keep medications in a centralized pharmacy.
 Your doctor will write prescriptions for what you need, and a family member is expected to go to a local pharmacy to get these for you.
 This even includes IV tubes and needles.

 The Philippines shines when it comes to alternative health care.
 Medical doctors here are trained in “Western Medicine,” but they are also very open to using alternative healing methods, especially herbal medicines.
 Most of them grew up with mothers and grandmothers who knew which greens to steep to cure loose bowls, a cough, or to take down a fever.
 I have had one medical student lament to me that more and more Filipinos simply want their doctors to write a prescription for a pill.
 They think of it as more advanced; more modern.